officelifehq/docs/docs/contribution/developers/guidelines.md

 Are you interested in giving a hand?
 We can't be more excited about it.
 Thanks in advance!

+## Contributor License Agreement (CLA)

+Before we can accept your contribution, we will ask you to sign a Contributor License Agreement during the Pull request process.
+We are sorry we have to do this and for any inconvenience.

+A Contributor License Agreement is peace of mind for us.
+It will ensure that you will not sue us in the future for any reason because we've accepted your pull request.
+There might so many reasons why people would want to sue, and we live in a crazy world.
+Even though our project is open source with a very permissive license, we can't afford being sued because someone wanted to contribute.
+So, we've put in place this automatic process to  make sure everyone is covered in this project - legally speaking.

 ## Our values as developers

 ### Simplicity